SharePoint/sp-dev-docs/docs/embedded/concepts/admin-exp/billing/billingmanagement.md

 ---
-title: SharePoint Embedded Consumption Management in Azure
+title: SharePoint Embedded Billing Management
 description: This article describes how to view SharePoint Embedded application consumption in Azure portal. ms.date: 05/21/2024 ms.localizationpriority: high
 ---

-# Manage SharePoint Embedded Consumption in Azure portal
+# SharePoint Embedded Billing Management

 The Azure Cost Management and Billing portal provide a comprehensive overview of your costs, allowing you to track and analyze your spending for SharePoint Embedded application.
-This guide walks you through the steps to view your billing details in the Azure Cost Management portal.
+This guide walks you through the steps to view your billing details and SharePoint Embedded consumption in the Azure Cost Management portal.

 ## Step-by-Step Guide